isomerpages/ogp-scams-duplicate/index.md

           description: Investment Scams
           linktext: Learn more
           url: ""
-  - infobar:
-      title: Transferred money?
-Call your bank and make a police report.
-      id: infobar
-      button: More steps here
-      url: /transferred-money/permalink/
-      description: Keep calm and follow these steps on what to do next.
   - infopic:
-      title: Trending scams in the past week
+      title: Weekly Scam Bulletin 2024 - Issue 3
       id: infopic
-      description: Learn more about the lastest scams happening in the past week from the Singapore Police Force's weekly bulletins.
+      description: Learn about the latest scam trends from the Police's Weekly Scams Bulletin
       button: Learn more
       url: https://www.police.gov.sg/Media-Room/Scams-Bulletin
       alt: Image alt text
       image: /images/weekly_bulletin.png
+      subtitle: 19 January 2024
+  - infobar:
+      title: The Anti-Scam Toolkit
+      id: infobar
+      button: More steps here
+      url: /transferred-money/permalink/
+      description: Got scammed?
+Not sure what is going to happen?
+All information on the investigation process for scam cases and resources available to support you right here.
   - infopic:
       title: Not sure if it's a scam?
 Check here
       id: infopic